mikecroucher/awesome-MATLAB/README.md

 ## Learning MATLAB

 * [Software Carpentry lessons in MATLAB](http://swcarpentry.github.io/matlab-novice-inflammation/) - Teaching basic lab skills for research computing.
+* [YAGTOM: Yet Another Guide TO Matlab](http://ubcmatlabguide.github.io) - This MATLAB® tutorial starts from the basics and builds up to advanced concepts such as object-oriented programming.

 ## Making Figures